 I was gift hunting for something super special for my number one babas, my niece and my godson.
 I wanted a beautifully colored work on paper that was large enough to hold a wall, with fun letter references that would be interesting for adults and visually appealing to children.
 Being an art advisor and visual animal, I knew exactly what I wanted, alas, I couldn’t find anything that wasn’t cookie cutter or overpriced.
 Thus, The Letters NYC was born.

 Special thank you’s to my nearest and dearests who spent the time, shared their thoughts, lent an ear (or an eyeball), and gave it to me straight.
-Of course to the brilliant and oh-so-talented artist, Pauline de Roussy de Sales, and finally to my budding brainchild of an assistant, Charlotte Stiernstedt.
-Without you two this would not be possible.
+Of course to the brilliant and oh-so-talented artist, Pauline de Roussy de Sales.
+Without you this would not be possible.
 Quite literally.